me

 European Conference on Computer Vision (ECCV) 2022

-Jamie Watson, Oisin Mac Aodha, Victor Adrian Prisacariu, Gabriel J. Brostow and Michael Firman.
+Jamie Watson, Oisin Mac Aodha, Victor Adrian Prisacariu, Gabriel J. Brostow and Michael Firman

 Computer Vision and Pattern Recognition (CVPR) 2021